 How do dolphins communicate?

 They emit whistles.
 It has been discovered that every single dolphin produces a unique whistle, so this can be used to identify each animal.
-It’s also confirmed they know each other even after 20 years!
+It’s also confirmed they can identify each other, even after 20 years!

 How long do dolphins live?